soojison/YFindr/README.md

 ### Details Screen
 Here you can see further details about the location, and you can leave a review of the pin.
 You can only leave one review though!
-In the details screen, you should be able to see a "report" button in case the

 In the navigation bar menu, you should be able to see a "report" button in case the information is faulty - i.e. the wifi does not exist anymore or it is a personal network in someone's home.
 Then, you can report it, and if there are more than 100 reports, the pin will get deleted from the database.

 ## Functions
 The database will cache the last fetched data, so even if you lose network